JianqiangRen/Tensorflow-Practice/README.md

-# this repo includes scripts about Deep Learning implemented by tensorflow
+# This repo includes scripts about Deep Learning implemented by tensorflow